Oxted line: 1860s

-The Brighton, Uckfield & Tunbridge Wells Railway was authorised by Parliament in 1861 and construction had begun by 1863.
+The Brighton, Uckfield and Tunbridge Wells Railway was authorised by the Brighton, Uckfield and Tunbridge Wells Railway Act 1861 (24 & 25 Vict. c. clxxiv) and construction had begun by 1863.
 The LB&SCR purchased the line before completion and opened the section from Groombridge to Uckfield on 3 August 1868.
 The railway was initially built with a single track, although the bridges and Crowborough Tunnel were engineered to allow a second to be laid at a later date.
 The first passing loop was installed at Crowborough in 1879 and doubling from Eridge to Uckfield was completed in 1894.